 The SCF is interested in making CITES listings work through training, developing tools and guidelines and capacity building.
 As well as preparing and advocating for additional listings of shark and ray species that are the top species in global trade and that meet CITES listing criteria.

-Promote the Sustainability of Shark and Ray Fishing
+Combat unsustainable Shark and Ray Fishing

-Some species of sharks have life history characteristics (e.g., the production of more offspring and a lower age of sexual maturity) that make them to better suited to withstand fishing pressure.
-Given this and the fact that shark and ray fishing is an important source of protein and income in many countries, promoting the sustainability of shark fishing is important.
+Some species of sharks have life history characteristics (e.g., the production of more offspring and a lower age of sexual maturity) that may make them better suited to withstand fishing pressure.
+Given this and the fact that shark and ray fishing is an important source of protein and income in many countries, combating unsustainable shark and ray fishing is important.
 To do this SCF will support the adoption of policies and regulations at international fora, as well as through implementation of those policies at the national level in target countries.
 Tuna RFMOs regulate fisheries that catch the largest numbers of sharks and rays in international waters.
 They also have authority over fisheries in 91% of the world’s ocean surface and management measures that apply to the vessels of member countries wherever they fish for tuna and related species.
 The fisheries they regulate include long-line and purse seine fisheries that primarily target highly migratory species like tunas and billfish, but also catch sharks as an important secondary catch and are important sources of mortality for threatened migratory species like hammerhead, silky and thresher sharks.

 The SCF will focus on ICCAT and WCPFC because both commissions have adopted important shark conservation measures, have, or soon will have, legal authority to manage sharks, and have jurisdiction over large areas of the Atlantic and Pacific Oceans and fisheries that kill large numbers of sharks.